 From 2003 to 2020, over 60 businesses received financial assistance through the RFG program.
 The grant has leveraged more than $4.5 million dollars in private investment.
 We’ve distributed more than $267,000 creating and retaining more than 365 career and job opportunities in our downtown environment.

 Think your business would make an excellent addition to our downtown environment?
-We encourage you to view our RFG brochure, or download our application today.
+We encourage you to download our application today.
 Invest in downtown Oshkosh; invest in your business!

 The Downtown Business Improvement District established the Beautification Grant Program.
-The grant may be utilized alone, in conjunction with the Oshkosh Area Economic Development Corporation Revolving Loan Fund (if requirements are met), or with any other private financing.
+The grant may be utilized alone, in conjunction with the Oshkosh Chamber of Commerce’s Revolving Loan Fund (if requirements are met), or with any other private financing.
 The Beautification Grant cannot be used in conjunction with the Recruitment Fund Grant.